 GeneCards Summary for LPA Gene

 LPA (Lipoprotein(A)) is a Protein Coding gene.
-Diseases associated with LPA include Atherosclerosis and Hyperlipoproteinemia, Type Iii.
+Diseases associated with LPA include Hyperlipoproteinemia, Type Iii and Familial Hyperlipidemia.
 Among its related pathways are Metabolism and Lipoprotein metabolism.
-GO annotations related to this gene include serine-type endopeptidase activity and endopeptidase inhibitor activity.
+Gene Ontology (GO) annotations related to this gene include serine-type endopeptidase activity and endopeptidase inhibitor activity.
 An important paralog of this gene is PLG.

 UniProtKB/Swiss-Prot for LPA Gene

 Apo(a) is the main constituent of lipoprotein(a) (Lp(a)).
 It has serine proteinase activity and is able of autoproteolysis.
 Inhibits tissue-type plasminogen activator 1.
 Lp(a) may be a ligand for megalin/Gp 330.